-Point out that the reason earthquakes are such a risk is because shaking ground can:
+Earthquakes are such a risk because shaking ground can:

 - Cause buildings to move off of their foundations or collapse. - Damage utilities, structures, and roads. - Cause fires and explosions. - Cause structural instability, such as dam failures that can trigger flash floods.